jacob-jarick/esp-solar-contoller/README.md

 Two loads are supported per controller, one for day and one for night.

+additionally the device can be configured as a timer or a button bassed timer.

+## Features

+* Self hosted solution, no external servers needed everything runs on the microchip.
+* Support querying Fronius inverters directly
+* Complete Web Interface for confguration and monitoring.
+* OLED display
+* NTP time sync

 ### Day (charger)

 If solar export is greater than configured charger size (watts) turn on charger.